hindu-comm/weblogs/manasataramgini/2012/05/2012-05-02_pancharatrika-vaishnava-elements-in-the-astronomy-textbook-surya-siddhanta-and-other-notes.md

 explicitly equated with the earth.
 Similarly in ShB 7.4.1.10 and 9.1.2.40 the sun is similarly described as being spherical:
-evaitad Adityam upadadhAti sa hiraNmayo bhavati parimaNDala |
+evaitad Adityam upadadhAti sa hiraNmayo bhavati parimaNDala \|
-asau vA Adityo hR^idayaM shlakShNa eSha shlakShNaM hR^idayam parimaNDala eSha parimaNDalam |
+asau vA Adityo hR^idayaM shlakShNa eSha shlakShNaM hR^idayam parimaNDala eSha parimaNDalaM \|

 Thus, it is clear that the spherical earth and sun was a concept among Hindus long before any later Greek influence on them.
 Hence, it is